 - Eligible participants, who are willing to find out more about your study, will be passed to you via the password-protected tracker

-The SHARE Researcher Guide provides more detail on the application process for studies involving participant contact and those requiring samples and/or data.
+The SHARE Researcher information provides more detail on the application process for studies involving participant contact and those requiring samples and/or data.

 A listing of current studies using SHARE can be found on the SHARE website.

 "We needed SHARE to distribute a questionnaire to people with COPD.
 The questionnaire sought patients’ views on an artificial intelligent APP for managing COPD.
 Given the demography of people with COPD, we did not expect a great response to a request involving smartphones and AI and hoped for between 30 and 50 responses.
 SHARE turned around the request in around two weeks and delivered 187 responses!
 I would advise everyone doing research with patients in Scotland to use SHARE and will certainly use it again."